-To illustrate the fair analysis of these problems we use two real data logs, the hospital billing event log and receipt phase of an environmental permit application process (WABO) CoSeLoG project (receipt log for short).
+To illustrate the fair analysis of these problems we use one real data log, the hospital billing2 event log.
 We use the last 20000 traces of hospital billing log in the experiments which include 71188 activities.
-The receipt log includes 1434 traces and 8577 activities.
 In this initial evaluation, we created a controlled experiment with a known ground truth.
-The discrimination is added to the event logs artificially and then the altered logs are used to evaluate the method and investigate the effect of removing discrimination on the accuracy of the created fair decision trees.
+In each experiment, the discrimination is added to the event log artificially and then the altered log is used to evaluate the method and investigate the effect of removing discrimination on the accuracy of the created fair decision tree.
 In all the experiments the same setting has been used.
 For example in all the experiments $\epsilon = 0.05$ and there was no limit for applying relabeling technique.
 Also for each event log, the same set of independent situation features has been chosen and all the parameters for creating the decision tree were the same.
 60 percent of the data has been used for training, and 40 percent of the data has been used for testing the classifier.
-The results of our experiment are depicted in Figure 3.
-The first three charts present the results for the receipt process and the other three charts present the results for the hospital billing process regarding the three problems that have been mentioned above.
-Chart (a) and chart (d) show the results of applying our technique when there is a performance problem in the process for which we consider the delay in the traces.
-Chart (b) and chart (e) show the results of applying our technique when there is a routing problem in the process for which we consider the choice between "T05 Print and send confirmation of receipt" and skipping this transition in the receipt process and the choice between "BILLED" and skipping this transition in the hospital billing process.
-Chart (e) and chart (f) show the results of applying our technique when there is a conformance problem in the process for which we consider the existence of deviation in the traces in both processes.
+The results of our experiment are depicted in Figure 2.
+The charts respectively show the results of applying our technique when there is (a) a performance problem, (b) a routing problem, and (c) a conformance problem in the hospital billing process.